 Greenberg is a transitional film for Noah Baumbach personally and professionally.
-He meets Greta Gerwig during the production and falls in love and splits and eventually divorces he then wife Jennifer Jason Leigh who also appears in the film.
+He meets Greta Gerwig during the production and falls in love and splits and eventually divorces his then wife Jennifer Jason Leigh who also appears in the film.
 It also marked his last attempt to make a Hollywood film with a big budget for “indie” film and afterwards he made the small budget but insufferable Frances Ha with Gerwig.

 The film concerns the character of Roger Greenberg who has gotten out of the hospital after suffering a nervous breakdown.
 He is staying at his well off brother’s place in L.A. and soon becomes infatuated with Florence Marr (Greta Gerwig) who looks after the house, does the errands, walks the dog etc. Florence is equally neurotic but has the quirkiness you expect from Gerwig.
 Greenberg is weighing his life out while he attempts to do some work on the house but really just drinks, hang out with his old bandmate played by Rhys Ifans and of course Florence.